mvlnat/ziyangli-website/ziyangli/public/posts/journey-as-developer.md

-# My Journey as a Software Developer
+# (WIP) My Journey as a Software Developer

 This is the content of the Journey as a Developer blog post...

-## My First Steps
+## History

-temp
+Installing Linux

+Attending Auburn University and studying Software Engineering.

+Joining the ACM club, Running Auburn's hackathon.

+Internships

-## Challenges I Faced
+## Current

-temp
+WIP